Aliases for PRNP Gene

 GeneCards Summary for PRNP Gene

 PRNP (Prion Protein) is a Protein Coding gene.
-Diseases associated with PRNP include Gerstmann-Straussler Disease and Insomnia, Fatal Familial.
-Among its related pathways are Developmental Biology and Neuroscience.
-GO annotations related to this gene include identical protein binding and chaperone binding.
+Diseases associated with PRNP include Creutzfeldt-Jakob Disease and Fatal Familial Insomnia.
+Among its related pathways are Ferroptosis and Prion diseases.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and chaperone binding.

 UniProtKB/Swiss-Prot for PRNP Gene

 Its primary physiological function is unclear.
-Has cytoprotective activity against internal or environmental stresses.
 May play a role in neuronal development and synaptic plasticity.
 May be required for neuronal myelin sheath maintenance.
+May promote myelin homeostasis through acting as an agonist for ADGRG6 receptor.
 May play a role in iron uptake and iron homeostasis.
-Soluble oligomers are toxic to cultured neuroblastoma cells and induce apoptosis (in vitro) (PubMed:12732622, PubMed:19936054, PubMed:20564047).
+Soluble oligomers are toxic to cultured neuroblastoma cells and induce apoptosis (in vitro) (By similarity).
 Association with GPC1 (via its heparan sulfate chains) targets PRNP to lipid rafts.
 Also provides Cu(2+) or ZN(2+) for the ascorbate-mediated GPC1 deaminase degradation of its heparan sulfate side chains (By similarity).